 Having good grades on health inspections can bring more customers to a facility and avoid costly fees.
 But most importantly, providing a safe environment for food preparation and consumption protects customers from illnesses that can be serious and even deadly.
 Even if a facility is not expecting an inspection, owners and managers should be vigilant in creating a safe environment.

-Click on the infographic above to download a high-resolution version you can share!
+- Download: Click on a size below to download a high-resolution version you can share or print!

 — Sophie Buckner